Who we are

 Global austerity costs 2.3 trillion U.S. dollars annually due to unused production opportunities

 As a consequence of austerity policies in many countries, millions are deprived of work and vast production opportunities remain unused.
-Our new short study states the value of lost production at 2.3 trillion U.S. dollars annually.
+Our short study "Costs of Austerity - Squandering our Productive Resources" states the value of lost production at 2.3 trillion U.S. dollars annually.
 This corresponds to the gross domestic product of the United Kingdom.
 The Eurozone alone loses at least 580 billion Euros annually as a result of public austerity.
 WFC founder Jakob von Uexkull: "Given the huge challenges we face including stopping climate change and overcoming poverty, it is shocking that such a large economic potential remains untapped because of misguided policies.”
 Read more in our press release.

 Visit our blogs to get the latest news: